charles-cai/ndistro/Readme.md

- Node distribution shell script. _nDistro_ allows you to build your own [node](http://nodejs.org) distribution using a simple configuration file, without dependencies large programs.
+ Node distribution shell script. _nDistro_ allows you to build your own [node](http://nodejs.org) distribution using a simple configuration file, without depending on large programs.
 To contribute a node binary head over to [nodes](http://github.com/visionmedia/nodes).

 ## Installation